benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/phy-plexon-demo/README.md

 ## experiment YAML

-The experiment YAML file [demo_experiment.yaml](demo_experiment.yaml) tells Pyramid how to read, process, and plot the data in our Plexon file.
+The experiment YAML file [demo_experiment.yaml](demo_experiment.yaml) tells Pyramid how to read, process, and plot the data in our Phy an Plexon files.
 Here are some highlights.

 ### readers: ###

 The `readers:` section tells Pyramid to read a Plexon file, and which events and spikes to keep:

  - For `spikes` it will take `all` of the channels present in the file.
-Each spike channel will go to its own pyramid buffer, automatically named with a `plexon_` prefix.
+Each spike channel will go to its own Pyramid buffer, automatically named with a `plexon_` prefix.
  - For `events` it will take only the `Strobed` channel and give it the name `delimiter`.
  - It won't keep any AD signal channels.